 - Mars Climate Orbiter

-Mars Climate Orbiter was launched in 1988.
+Mars Climate Orbiter software bug was launched in 1988.
 Its mission was to study the climate on Mars planet.
 It traversed the space for many months, eventually meeting its destruction.
 Reason?
 A navigation bug!
 The software was run on the metric system and the engineering teams monitoring the spacecraft were using imperial units.
 This mismatch affected the flight path, the thrusters becoming 4.45 times more powerful than they should have been.
 This caused friction with the Martian atmosphere with the result that the orbiter was lost in space, broken into pieces most likely.

 - Soviet Gas Pipeline

 The event took place in 1982.
-The Soviet gas pipeline required automated control software.
+The Soviet gas pipeline software bug required automated control software.
 The design was done by a Canadian firm.
 CIA deliberately created bugs in the software.
 These flaws caused a massive explosion, the largest non-nuclear explosion in the planet’s history.

 - Heathrow Terminal Opening